koch-tobias/master-thesis/README.md

 │  ├─ data_preprocessing_pipeline/ </br>
 │  │  ├─ data_preprocessing.py </br>

-Before running this file, you can specifiy some settings in the "src/config.yaml" file, which are:
+Before running this file, you can specifiy some of the following settings in the "src/config.yaml" file:
 - train_val_split: Split into (1-x)*100 % training and x*100 % validation set. (x=[0,1])
 - val_test_split: Split into (1-x)*100 % validationset and x*100 % testset. (x=[0,1])
 - seed: Seed for the train, val, test split